 - Does it align with the personality we want to project in the market?

-- Does it need slight tweaks, a refresh, a complete overhaul?
+- Does it need slight tweaks, a refresh, or a complete overhaul?

-Brands, like fashion, evolve over time.
-Markets change, competition adapts and your brand strategy may need to progress with them.
+Brands evolve over time.
+Markets change, competition adapts, and your brand strategy needs to be equipped to progress with them.

 The first step in this process is to understand the trends that impact your market today.
 Then, ensure you’re aligned with where you want to go and have identified gaps where you need to build a presence.